Worldwide Torture: Overview

 Worldwide Torture features an experimental sound spanning multiple genres whilst drawing primarily from pop music and heavy metal; music critics additionally categorized the EP as alternative pop, electropop, hyperpop, electronic rock, and nu metal.
 Its songs feature guitar-driven compositions, distorted electronics, nursery rhyme rhythms, and sound effects including screams, laughter, and gunshots.
-Bean intended the songs to indivually reflect the music genres they liked, and for the sound effects to help them stand out more and structure the EP.
+Bean intended the songs to individually reflect the music genres they liked, and for the sound effects to help them stand out more and structure the EP.
 They drew inspiration from underground and electronic music and their parents' backgrounds in rock bands, as well as "hyper femme and hyper crazy art", film soundtracks, and the works of Jim Henson, Ari Aster and Tim Burton; they highlighted the soundtracks of the films Corpse Bride and Midsommar for their orchestral qualities.

 The lyrics of Worldwide Torture explore themes of romance, emotions, trauma, abuse, fighting back, and regaining control.
 Chuck Campbell of the Knoxville News Sentinel described the lyrics as juxtaposing "fierce braggadocio" with "disturbingly deep insecurities", whilst Sophie Walker of The Forty-Five wrote that they "keep [Bean's] heart under lock and key, protected by a fortress of don't-fuck-with-me threats".
 Bean initially described themselves as representing a "character" on the EP that they hoped people could "relate and attach to that they can watch be hyper femme and crazy and theatrical and feel no shame for it."
 They later said the EP's character was intended to help them cope with and protect themselves from abusive situations they could not talk about at the time, and that it "was written from the perspective of what I wished that I could have done".